 What Do Doctors Do?

 If a doctor thinks you have a quadriceps contusion, he or she will check to see which type it is (intramuscular or intermuscular) as well as what grade.

 The doctor will examine your thigh and may press on it or massage it to see how tender it is.
 The doctor will ask what happened to cause the injury and what symptoms you're feeling.
 You'll probably also be asked to bend your knee to see if your range of motion is limited.

-If the injury appears to be serious enough or doesn't respond to treatment after a few weeks, the doctor may call for an MRI scan to determine the extent of the tear and check for other problems.
+If the injury seems serious or doesn't get better after treatment for a few weeks, the doctor may call for an MRI scan to determine the extent of the tear and check for other problems.